 It is not always easy to understand how AP automation can benefit your structure and it is even more difficult to build a strong business case around it.
 Most companies looking to automate their AP automation already have a structure in place, either by using a one-stop ERP system or by integrating multiple accounting systems, which makes it even more difficult to assess their current situation.
 Chances are that you are in this case as well and maybe you explored the web in search for more information, attended a couple of webinars and downloaded some whitepapers but some aspects are still unclear to you.

 Thanks to our experience and to our numerous and different clients, over the years we have been able to build a strong business case guide that we to share with our customers.
-Today, we decided to share that with any company looking for an AP automation solution as they are too many tools out there that, in our opinion, lack the key features and push companies into an uncomfortable position.
+Today, we decided to share that with any company looking for an AP automation solution as there are too many tools out there that, in our opinion, lack the key features and push companies into an uncomfortable position.

 In case you are still new to Accounts Payable, you can read our accounts payable explanation first and come back to this article after.